29antonioac/StarCraft-winner-prediction/README.md

 # StarCraft-winner-prediction

 Using supervised learning to predict the winner of a match.

+## Download this repo

+You need to have `git-lfs` installed.
+You might get some warnings but it's not big deal, the files are downloades anyway.

+## Compile the report

 To see the report (in Spanish only), compile it using